fireblock29/My_SIEM/README.md

   - Ports: `514/udp`, `601/tcp`
   - Config: `./configs/syslog-ng.conf`
   - Writes host logs under `/var/log/hostlogs/$HOST_FROM.log` (inside the container)
-  - Note: Not yet shipped to Elasticsearch by default in this project.

 - **web** (`php:8.1-apache`)
   - Ports: `8080:80`